Estimated reading time: 7 minutes

 You only get one chance to gather the yield from your fruit trees, which means you need to get it right.

 Of course, not all the return from your trees is measured in the amount of fruit you pick and the amount of money you save.
-They also provide a lot of intangible benefits like joy, satisfaction, and a boost to your physical and mental health.
+They also provide many intangible benefits like joy, satisfaction, and a boost to your physical and mental health.

 But it’s hugely satisfying to actually harvest a significant amount of fruit!